 We’ve found rooms in Category 5 hotels going for over $300 per night, while others are as low as $130 or so.
 Say you use your Free Night Award for a room that’s somewhere in-between, worth about $200.

-That would offset the annual fee for over two years all at once, giving you far more than $95 in value.
+That would offset the annual fee for about a year and a half, giving you far more than $125 in value, and making it fairly simple to make up for the year you had to wait before getting your first credit.
 Use your award every year for a room like that and this card will completely pay for itself, and then some.
 And if you use it for more expensive rooms you’ll make out even better.

 This makes the Marriott Bonvoy Business card a safe bet even if you don’t travel very often.
 As long as you can use that free night every year for a good deal, you’ll be getting more out of the card than you’re putting in.
 And we didn’t even take into account any of the other benefits or rewards you can earn, which also provide plenty of value and serve to offset the annual fee even further.